 Literary award short lists include: Launceston Tasmania Literary Award (2014), Shoalhaven Literary Award (2013), Cowley Literary Award (2013) and Writer’s Web Literary Award (2013).

-Karen has a degree in Social Sciences and is a member of the Shoalhaven Arts Board.
+Karen is Director of the Shoalhaven Readers’ and Writers’ Festival and is a member of the Shoalhaven Arts Board.
 She loves to explore and photograph the beautiful South Coast of NSW and experiment with creativity.